English Grammar

 So, whether as a subject or an object, pronouns keep our sentences clear and natural without repeating the same nouns again and again.

-Types of pronouns show the different ways we use pronouns in sentences.
+Types of pronouns in English show the different ways we use pronouns in sentences.
 Each type has its own role—sometimes replacing a noun, sometimes pointing to someone or something.
 Let’s break them down:

 TypeExplanationExamplesIn a Sentence